Deals

 How is Aurora water treated?

-Water is treated at three primary facilities using multi-step processes designed to produce safe drinking water.
-The Griswold and Wemlinger facilities use direct filtration, including coagulation, flocculation, filtration, and disinfection, with each capable of treating up to 80 million gallons per day.
-The Binney Water Purification Facility operates two treatment trains, one conventional and one advanced, which includes softening, advanced UV oxidation, biological filtration, and granular activated carbon.
+Water is treated at three primary facilities.
+The Griswold and Wemlinger facilities can treat up to 80 million gallons per day.
+The Binney Water Purification Facility operates two treatment trains.
 Treated water is then disinfected before distribution.

 Do I need a water softener or filter in Aurora?

-While the water meets safety standards, many homeowners choose additional treatment to address moderate hardness, taste concerns, or trace contaminants.
+Many homeowners choose additional treatment to address moderate hardness, taste concerns, or contaminants.
 A water softener can help reduce scale buildup caused by calcium and magnesium, while filtration systems can further improve drinking water clarity and taste at the tap.

 Where can I get a local tap water quality report?